SAP-samples/teched2025-AD161/exercises/ex4/README.md

   to the share tables in the BDC tenant.
 * prepared a user-provided service `grantor-dp-admin` in Cloud Foundry that holds credentials for accessing this schema.

-You will connect the Data Product entities in the CAP app to these virtual tables via synonyms.
+You will connect the Data Product entity `Customer` in the CAP app to the corresponding virtual tables via a synonym.

 <br>![](/exercises/ex4/images/04_00_0010.png)